 The album opens with the title track “For My Broken Heart.”
 This has always been one of my favorite Reba ballads.
 It’s very symbolic for this album, especially the lyrics, “I guess the world didn’t stop for my broken heart.”
 Although she was feeling emotional pain, along with many of her staff, and the family and of those who had fallen, the world didn’t stop.
 The worst thing that could have happened is if the music had stopped.

 The next songs tell narrative stories, something I believe Reba is a genius at performing and interpreting.
 These songs include “Bobby,” “He’s in Dallas,” “All Dressed Up (With Nowhere to Go),” “Buying her Roses,” and “The Greatest Man I Never Knew.”

 One of the major staples of this album, which was also an eventual number one, is the powerful story of “Is There Life Out There.”
 Not only is this a story of a woman wondering what the world has to offer, but it is a message to those affected by the plane accident, prompting them to keep going, and that there is going to be more “out there.”

 Then there is “The Night The Lights Went Out in Georgia.”
 This has also been one of my long-time Reba favorites, although surprisingly it only charted at number 12.
 I feel this is the one song that was clearly recorded to be a commercial success, yet her songs of hope of broken hearts won the biggest spots on the charts.
-This was Reba’s moving on moment, proving there was still life out there, and that everyone affected must go on.
+This was Reba’s moving on moment, proving there was still life out there, and that we must go on.

 This has now become one of my favorite Reba albums and, to be honest, initially, I was only interested in the collector’s aspect.
 Don’t get me wrong.
 I listen to each album I purchase, and I can’t think of a Reba album I don’t like.
 After listening to this album, I found a deeper connection woven within its lyrics and Reba’s timeless vocals.
 It’s an album of sorrow, but most of all, it is an album hope.